Williamarvin/Smart_file_org/replit.md

 This is a full-stack file management and search application designed for uploading, processing, and searching documents and videos using AI-powered content analysis.
 The system extracts text from various file formats and transcribes video content, generates metadata and embeddings, and provides semantic search capabilities.
 It features a React frontend and Express.js backend, with a modern multi-page navigation system for dashboard overview, file browsing, uploading, and analytics.
 The project aims to provide a robust, AI-enhanced platform for efficient content organization and retrieval.

 ## Recent Updates (August 20, 2025)
+- **✅ Structured Course Editor**: Teacher prompt now divided into 5 editable sections (Introduction, Warm-up, Main Content, Practice, Wrap-up/Homework)
+- **✅ Section Configuration**: Each section has customizable content, action type (PPT/Audio/Video/Flashcards/Quiz/Discussion), and duration
+- **✅ Prompt Consolidation**: "Consolidate Sections" button combines all sections into a single prompt with preview
+- **✅ Chat Session Management**: Save, load, and share teacher chat sessions with custom titles and public URLs
-- **✅ Natural Teacher Voice**: Teacher agent now speaks conversationally like a real classroom teacher, not in bullet points
+- **✅ Natural Teacher Voice**: Teacher agent speaks conversationally like a real classroom teacher, not in bullet points
-- **✅ Text-to-Speech Integration**: Teacher responses can be read aloud using OpenAI TTS with multiple voice options (alloy, echo, fable, onyx, nova, shimmer)
+- **✅ Text-to-Speech Integration**: Teacher responses can be read aloud using OpenAI TTS with multiple voice options
 - **✅ Enhanced Chat Interface**: "Chat with Teacher" with larger chat area (h-96) and speak buttons for teacher messages
 - **✅ Master Teacher Agent**: Consolidated lesson generation into single comprehensive prompt with 5-section course structure
-- **✅ Teacher Agent Flow**: Generate prompt → Preview → Execute → Chat for refinements
-- **✅ Interactive Chat Interface**: Chat with teacher agent after course generation for modifications and improvements
-- **✅ Course Configuration**: Title and target audience fields for customized course generation
-- **✅ Structured Course Output**: 5 sections (Introduction/PowerPoint, Warm-up/Flashcards, Content/PowerPoint, Practice/Quiz, Homework/Quiz)
 - **✅ COMPLETED: Production-Ready Testing Infrastructure**: Complete Jest/TypeScript integration with all core tests passing (20/25 tests)
 - **✅ TypeScript Strict Mode**: All complex Jest mock typing issues resolved, nanoid ES module imports fixed
 - **✅ API Test Suite**: 13 comprehensive endpoint tests fully functional with Express server integration